Tom Harman: Senate special election

 Harman won a hotly contested primary election for the 35th district Senate seat in a special election held in April, 2006 to replace Senator John Campbell who had recently been elected to Congress, thereby creating a vacancy for that Senate seat.
 Harman's conservative opponent, Dana Point City Councilwoman Diane Harkey, spent $1.2 million of her own money in an attempt to defeat him.
 Harman won the election by a margin of only 256 votes, thereby earning the nickname "Landslide Harman."

 In June 2006, Harman won 67.8% of the general election vote to be elected to the State Senate to fill the 35th District seat, vacated when John Campbell became a member of the United States House of Representatives.

 Senate tenure

 Harman was re-elected to the 35th Senate district in November 2008.
-Senator Harman currently holds the position of Republican Caucus Whip.
-This is the third highest position in the Republican Caucus.
-In this capacity he is chiefly responsible for ensuring the enforcement of proper procedures and rules on the floor of the Senate.
-In addition to his leadership position, he also serves as Vice Chair to both the Senate Judiciary Committee and Senate Governmental Organization Committee.
+He held the position of whip, the third highest position in the Republican Caucus.
+In this capacity he was chiefly responsible for ensuring the enforcement of proper procedures and rules on the floor of the Senate.
+In addition to his leadership position, he served as vice chair of both the Senate Judiciary Committee and the Senate Governmental Organization Committee.

-A recent Sacramento Bee article concluded that Tom Harman had missed or abstained from the highest number of votes of any Senator who wasn't ill, during the 2010 legislative year.
+A Sacramento Bee article concluded that Tom Harman had missed or abstained from the highest number of votes of any Senator during the 2010 legislative year who wasn't ill.